The Best Shoes for Knock Knees – Let’s Help Your Child Walk and Run Straighter!

 Knock knees should be monitored as early as it starts to develop and when it seems to be getting worse, visit your physical therapist for advice on the steps to take.
 Knock knees can be very painful and can limit the activities of the kids.

-Surgery is usually the last resort to correct this issue if we are not able to correct the way the child walks.
+Surgery is usually the last resort to correct this issue if we are not able to correct the way that your child walks.

 Do you have a child who is suffering from knock knees?
-Have you found a particular shoe style or orthotic that has helped him or her walk and run straighter?
-Please share your thoughts and experiences below so we can all benefit from them.
+Have you found a particular shoe style or orthotic that has worked well in helping your child walk and run straighter?
+Please share your findings below so other families can benefit from your experiences.